daplab/documentation/docs/getting_started.md

 # SSH keys

+## Using a key instead of a password

-In case you don't want to login with a password every time, you can __send your _public_ SSH key__ to [Benoit](mailto:benoit@daplab.ch).
+In case you don't want to login with a password every time, you can copy your public key to the `~/.ssh/authorized_keys` file in your daplab home directory.

+__Create a key__: If you don't already have a key on your system, you need to generate one.
+On a unix-based system, creating a ssh key is done using `ssh-keygen -t rsa -b 2048`.
+It should generate two files (private and public key) which default to `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` respectively.

+__Copy your key__: On your local system, navigate to `~/.ssh` and copy the content of your public key file (the one ending with `.pug`).
+SSH into the daplab and paste it to the `~/.ssh/authorized_keys` file (you might need to create it).
+Note that those steps can also be performed automatically by using the commandline tool `ssh-copy-id`.

-Once done, you can use the tricks described below.
+Once this is done, you can use the tricks described below.

 ## Environment Setup

-The following configuration can be added in your `~/.ssh/config` file:
+The following configuration can be added in your `~/.ssh/config` file (given you have setup the key-based ssh login):

 ```
 Host pubgw1.daplab.ch